OpenVPM vs Shepherd

 How does OpenVPM pricing compare to Shepherd?

 Shepherd's publicly reported pricing is $299 per month for one vet, plus $99 per additional vet.
-OpenVPM is free to self-host with unlimited staff, and managed Cloud is priced per location, not per veterinarian.
+OpenVPM has no self-hosted software license fee, although infrastructure and operations still cost money; managed Cloud is priced per location.

 I was on Hippo Manager and got moved to Shepherd.
 Is OpenVPM an option?